Bobby East: Racing career

-In 2001, East became the youngest driver at 16 years old to win a feature USAC National Midget event at the Illiana Motor Speedway in Schererville, Indiana.
+In 2001, East became the youngest driver at sixteen years old to win a feature USAC National Midget event at the Illiana Motor Speedway in Schererville, Indiana.

 East competed full-time in the USAC National Midget Series where he was the champion in 2004 driving the Steve Lewis Racing No. 9.
 The car's chassis was built by his father, Bob East, who is a renowned short-track car builder of midgets, sprints, and silver crown machines.
-The title gave him the distinction of being the youngest national champion in the series' history at age 19.
+The title gave him the distinction of being the youngest national champion in the series' history at the age of nineteen.

 East was the most victorious driver during the 2004 USAC season with 15 victories among the series' three divisions.
 He wound up in victory lane seven times in national midgets, five times in national sprint cars, and once each in the Silver Crown, Western States Sprint Car, and Speedrome Regional Midget Series during the season.
 The highlights of the season were winning the Hut Hundred and the Turkey Night Grand Prix.
 During this prestigious time he attained the nickname 'Beast' among his loyal fans, which is an amalgamation of the first letter of his first-name 'B' combined alongside his last-name 'East', which is unlike his kind demeanor and character to those that know him, but better describes his victorious 2004 season on Team Lewis placing 1st overall in his No. 9 car.